Welcome to Kilsyth Community Council

 We have provided links to a wide range of local sites and organisations of interest – so you can have a browse through these at your leisure.
 These include links to several genealogy sites which should help in tracing your family history.

+In 2002 this Community Council gained the Supercounty title of Community Organisation Champion.
 We are proud of Kilsyth’s achievements in winning awards in the Beautiful Scotland Campaigns of both 2009 and 2010 and in successfully hosting the National Walkers are Welcome Conference of 2010.
 We are pleased to have been a partner organisation contributing to the gain of a Bronze Award by the Kilsyth Area Renewal group in the Strong and Sustainable Communities Category of the Local Government COSLA Awards Scheme (2013)

 The Community Council thank you for visiting our website.